Third Generation Iowan, Three Star Admiral and Principled Leader

 When military service called it was just supposed to be a short hitch, but it lasted over 36 years.
 Military service goes back to Franken’s immigrant grandparents, one of whom was a combat veteran of World War I. Big Joe enlisted soon after Pearl Harbor, participated in many major combat operations in the Pacific, including his ship’s sinking at Savo Island.
 Mike’s brother enlisted for service in Vietnam and retired a high-ranking officer 35 years later.
 There was an expectation in Franken’s family and in his community to serve, volunteer, and to do well.

 A military career introduced the world to Mike.
 He lived on four continents as a naval officer, visited most of the world’s nations, and worked the full spectrum of defense, diplomacy, and development.
 He commissioned the USS Winston S Churchill, commanded a squadron of ships, an international task force at sea, and served as the ground task force commander for the 4,000 personnel on the continent of Africa.
-He was the first director of the POW/MIA defense agency tasked to find and identify fallen service members worldwide.
+He was the first director of the POW/MIA Accounting Agency, the federal agency which is tasked to find and identify fallen service members worldwide.

-Years of military service in Washington, DC, taught Mike how government should work.
-He began working in think tanks, then served as the first military officer on Senator Ted Kennedy’s staff.
-In a variety of postings, he worked on highly technical matters, oversaw infrastructure and environmental compliance issues, and drafted budgets.
+Mike also learned Washington, D.C.
+He served as the first military officer on Senator Ted Kennedy’s staff.
 He spent years in senior policy making, strategy, and planning roles for the Defense Department.
 As chief of legislative affairs for the Navy, he oversaw the authorization of a $150 billion budget.
 He retired from military service as a three-star admiral in 2017.
+With all of this experience, Mike is ready for Washington on day one.
+He is the only candidate with legislative experience.
+He even has more legislative experience than Joni Ernst.

 Even while serving on the other side of the world, Iowa has always been on Mike’s mind and in his heart.
 Shortly after his retirement from the military, Mike moved back home to Iowa and lives in Sioux City.
 In August 2019, Mike announced his campaign for the US Senate to continue serving his home state.
 In the Senate, Mike will bring the same bold, principled leadership he learned growing up in Sioux County and in the Navy to fight for a better future for this nation and all Iowans.